f4exb/sdrangel/sdrgui/device/readme.md

   - Semicolon separator
   - Device set index.
 A "device set" is the set of a device and its corresponding channels

-THe tooltip shows the device type, sequence number and serial number of the device if it exists.
+The tooltip shows the device type, sequence number and serial number of the device if it exists.

 You may click on this area and drag the window with the mouse.